amoschen-ygtq/ygtasolutions_com/content/learn/serverless-integration-for-large-language-model-llm-using-aws-lambda/01-hello-world-from-ollama/index.md

 Most of our instructions will be based on a Linux-like terminal and Shell environment.
 To align Windows with Mac and Linux we are going to use the Windows Subsystem for Linux Version 2 (WSL 2) for Windows users.

 We need WSL 2 to run our DevContainer environment.
-For Windows 11 and Windows 10 with version 1903 or higher, with build 18362 or higher WSL will autometically install version 2.
+For Windows 11 and Windows 10 with version 1903 or higher, with build 18362 or higher WSL will automatically install version 2.
 Otherwise you have to stop here unfortunately.

 Open PowerShell as an administrator and run the command `wsl --install`.
 This will install WSL and the default Ubuntu distribution.
 After the installation, you'll need to restart your computer.
 Once restarted, a setup process will begin in a new window, prompting you to create a Unix username and password for your Linux distribution.